iain-staffell/GNESTE/README.md

-# GNESTE - The Global and National Energy Systems Techno-Economic Database
+# GNESTE: The Global and National Energy Systems Techno-Economic Database

 The goal of GNESTE is to develop a comprehensive database of cost and performance data for key electricity generation and storage technologies:
 * Batteries